 In addition, it’s a cardinal sin in fantasy writing to mix up the special terminology that you choose to implement throughout the narrative.

 In this case, special terminology is an umbrella term for whatever words or phrases that’s unique to your fantasy world.
-When used correctly, special terminology can add a sense of uniqueness to your fantasy world that enhances the immersive experience for the reader.
+When used correctly, special terminology can add uniqueness to your fantasy world that enhances the immersive experience for the reader.
 If done incorrectly, however, it can sever this connection entirely.

-For example, in the Stormlight Archive by Brandon Sanderson, currency isn’t referred to as money.
+For example, in the Stormlight Archive by Brandon Sanderson, the standard currency isn’t referred to as money.
 Instead, the transactional currency of this world is the sphere.
 These spheres can be infused with Stormlight, which acts as a light source to power everyday items (source).

-If Sanderson were to confuse the term spheres with dollars, for instance, it would be an obvious turn-off for the reader.
+If Sanderson were to confuse the term spheres with dollars, it would be an obvious turn-off for the reader.
 Fortunately, Sanderson is one of the very best in the business and takes great care to avoid petty mistakes like these.

 In your own novel, keep careful tabs on whatever special terminology you set in the early stages of the novel.
-If you choose to refer to units of distance as leagues, don’t refer to your units of distance as clicks, miles, kilometers, or parsecs.
+For example, if you choose to refer to units of distance as leagues, don’t refer to your units of distance as clicks, miles, kilometers, or parsecs.
 It would seem fairly easy to carry out in practice, but with all the complexities of fantasy writing, it’s no wonder that minor mistakes like these can slip through the cracks.

 6.)
 Refrain from Overwhelming the Reader with Unnecessary Background Story

 During the beginning stages, the reader still does not have a clear impression of what you have to offer them as an author.
-For this reason, you want to awe the reader with your entire writing arsenal, rather than bore them with long-winded explanations of the history leading up to the present time.
+For this reason, you want to awe the reader with your entire writing arsenal rather than bore them with long-winded explanations of the history leading up to the present time.

 Readers don’t have any interest in fictional historical retellings.
 They came to your book for action, humor, conflict, and creativity above all else!